circuitnederland/registrationform/cyclos_configuration/DEPLOYMENT.md

 Add permissions for the new contribution profile field:
 - Group 'Administrateurs C3-Nederland (Netwerk)' > 'Profile fields of other users': Add Visible, Editable and User filter for 'Lidmaatschapsbijdrage'.
 - Group 'Administrateurs financieel - Circuit Nederland' > 'Profile fields of other users': Add Visible, Editable and User filter for 'Lidmaatschapsbijdrage'.
-- Product 'Algemeen voor iedereen (behalve UE)' > 'My profile fields': Add Enabled, At registration, Visible and Editable for 'Lidmaatschapsbijdrage'.
+- Product 'Algemeen voor iedereen (behalve UE)' > 'My profile fields': Add Enabled for 'Lidmaatschapsbijdrage'.

 Migrate the chosen contribution values from the old profile fields to the new profile field via a set of bulk actions*: Users > [Management] Bulk actions > Run new > 'Change custom field value'.
 Leave the 'Group' filter to the default member groups, set the 'Status' filter to all statusses.
 Run several bulk actions like this, each with different options:
 - Filter 'Lidmaatschapsbijdrage bedrijven' on '50 - bedrijven met minder dan 10 werknemers' > Set Custom field 'Lidmaatschapsbijdrage' to '50 - bedrijven < 10 werknemers'.